How to Create a Smart Innovation Roadmap [+ Tools & Examples]

 Our roadmap at Frill

 We use Frill to manage our public-facing roadmap, combining customer ideas, internal priorities, and release updates in one place.
 Our roadmap is organized by status (Under Consideration, In Development, and Shipped) so users can easily track progress.
-We also tag each idea by theme or feature area, which helps our product team filter requests and gives users better visibility into what’s relevant to them.
+We also tag each idea by theme or feature area, which helps our product team filter requests and gives users better visibility into what's relevant to them.
+The lesson here is that a public roadmap is a trust-building asset.
+When customers can see their ideas progress through the status pipeline, they stay engaged and feel invested in the product.

 Loom